 As the national actuarial association for public policy and professionalism in the United States, the American Academy of Actuaries recognizes the importance of a diverse, inclusive profession.
 We support efforts to raise awareness of the profession at an early stage.
 We also seek to evaluate access to the profession to determine whether any inequities exist for those seeking to become a part of it.
 The Academy’s work on Diversity, Equity & Inclusion includes an examination of various aspects of health and health insurance systems, focusing on disparities in health and their contributing factors, trying to determine whether current practices perpetuate or exacerbate those disparities.
 We are also supporting the National Association of Insurance Commissioners as it looks at ways to address practices that could create barriers to, or conversely provide incentives to inclusion, as well as examining concerns over the appropriateness of data and assumptions used in actuarial practice.

-Join the Academy’s Health Equity Work Group (HEWG) for an important discussion of issues involving health disparities facing our country and an update on the work group’s efforts to address those concerns.
+The Health Equity Work Group hosted a webinar to discuss important issues involving health disparities facing our country and an update on the work group’s efforts to address those concerns.
 (May 24, 2021)

 Academy Submits Letter to NAIC Special Committee on Race and Insurance

-Academy President Tom Campbell submitted a letter to the National Association of Insurance Commissioners (NAIC) Special Committee on Race and Insurance on proposed charges regarding P/C and life insurance issues related to Workstream Three (property/casualty) and Workstream Four (life insurance and annuities).
+Academy President Tom Campbell submitted a letter to the National Association of Insurance Commissioners' Special Committee on Race and Insurance on proposed charges regarding property/casualty and life insurance issues related to Workstream Three (P/C) and Workstream Four (life insurance and annuities).
 (May 14, 2021)

-The Health Practice Council submitted a comment letter on a revised draft of Colorado Senate Bill 21-169, dated April 21, 2021, aimed to protect consumers from unfair discrimination in insurance practices.
-This letter follows up on previous Health Practice Council comments on the introduced version of the bill, submitted on March 29, 2021, and again focuses on the potential impact to health insurance.
+The Health Practice Council (HPC) submitted a comment letter on a revised draft of Colorado Senate Bill 21-169, dated April 21, aimed to protect consumers from unfair discrimination in insurance practices.
+This letter follows up on previous HPC comments on the introduced version of the bill, submitted on March 29, and again focuses on the potential impact to health insurance.
 (April 30, 2021)